-Arsenal FC has developed community programmes across a range of areas which deliver both sporting and social outcomes.
-Projects range from sport and education, to health and social inclusion – these projects are often a springboard to training and employment.
-As well as working at the Emirates, Arsenal in the Community’s outreach work takes place on local estates and parks – offering local young people the opportunity to play football and take advantage of the other education, social inclusion and employment pathways the club offers.
+Arsenal FC has developed community programmes which range from sport and education, to health and social inclusion – these projects are often a springboard to training and employment.
+Outreach work takes place on local estates and parks – offering local young people the opportunity to play football and take advantage of the other education, social inclusion and employment pathways the club offers.

 This unique youth project works in partnership with young people to create and sustain a positive youth culture, inspiring young people to plan, initiate and lead their own projects.
 Through sports, arts and culture and mentoring, CYP engages children and young people providing education, training and support helping to raise achievement and levels of aspiration.

 Established by Royal Charter in 1739, Coram is the UK’s first children’s charity.
-Today, 275 years on, Coram’s supports the most vulnerable children and young people in our communities, creating a change that lasts a lifetime.
+Today, Coram supports the most vulnerable children and young people in our communities, creating a change that lasts a lifetime.
 Coram helps children to feel safe, lead healthier lives; supports their education and learning and protects their legal rights when these are in danger of being ignored.
-Coram’s work transforms lives, strengthening families to help children thrive.

 Connecting people to each other and the natural world by creating hands-on and reflective opportunities.

 New Horizon Youth Centre is a charity and day centre for people aged between 16 and 21 who are homeless or vulnerable.